ecovaci/winfoom/README.md

 # Overview
 Winfoom is an HTTP(s) proxy server facade that allows applications to authenticate through the following proxies:

-* NTLM or Kerberos HTTP authenticated proxy
+* NTLM or Kerberos HTTP authenticated proxy (Kerberos is supported only on Windows systems)
 * SOCKS version 4 or 5, with or without authentication
 * Proxy Auto Config files - including Mozilla Firefox extension that is not part of original Netscape specification